 – William Gray, Luther Pendragon

-- Bringing the industry together and building a consensus regarding the requirements for the London Market in a potential new trading arrangement with Switzerland.
+- We have brought the industry together to build a consensus regarding the requirements for the London Market in a potential new trading arrangement with Switzerland.
+These have been fed into the Government’s Swiss Global Financial Partnership.
+This is looking at our future trading relationship with Switzerland.
+We will continue to advise them in 2020.

 - Promoting the value of the London Market in key ASEAN economies such as Indonesia and Malaysia highlighting how the market can help them deliver their ambitious economic development goals.